Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample1_SubmitSparkJob.md

 # Create, Run and Cancel Synapse Spark jobs

-This sample demonstrates basic operations with two core classes in this library: SparkBatchClient and SparkBatchJob.
-SparkBatchClient is used to interact with Spark jobs running on Azure Synapse - each method call sends a request to the service's REST API.
-SparkBatchJob is an entity that represents a batched Spark job within Synapse.
+This sample demonstrates basic operations with two core classes in this library: `SparkBatchClient` and `SparkBatchJob`. `SparkBatchClient` is used to interact with Spark jobs running on Azure Synapse - each method call sends a request to the service's REST API. `SparkBatchJob` is an entity that represents a batched Spark job within Synapse.
 The sample walks through the basics of creating, running, and canceling job requests.
 To get started, you'll need a connection endpoint to Azure Synapse.
 See the README for links and instructions.

 ## Create Spark batch client

 To interact with Spark jobs running on Azure Synapse, you need to instantiate a `SparkBatchClient`.
-It requires an endpoint URL and a TokenCredential.
+It requires an endpoint URL and a `TokenCredential`.

 ```C# Snippet:CreateSparkBatchClient
 SparkBatchClient client = new SparkBatchClient(new Uri(endpoint), sparkPoolName, new DefaultAzureCredential());